Coronavirus Resources for Juvenile Justice and Child Welfare

 Vera Institute of Justice has created a series of fact sheets offering Coronavirus Guidance for Criminal and Immigration Legal Systems, including one for youth agencies.

-The National Council on Crime and Delinquency has a number of resources on COVID-19 and the justice system, including tips for having successful video visits with children.
+The National Council on Crime and Delinquency has a number of resources on COVID-19 and the justice system (new window), including tips for having successful video visits (new window) with children.
 These resources include guidance for Family Team Meetings, and short surveys around COVID-19 needs.

 The National Association of Counsel for Children has created a tip sheet on Advocacy and Child’s Attorney-Client Relationships during COVID-19.